amboar/culvert/README.md

 # A Test and Debug Tool for ASPEED BMC AHB Interfaces

+## Warning

+DO NOT USE THIS TOOL IF YOU HAVE NOT UNDERSTOOD ITS BEHAVIOURS IN THE CONTEXT OF YOUR TARGET MACHINE.

+This tool pokes at low-level hardware and firmware interfaces of your machine.
+Particularly, the act of probing implies uncertainty about the consequences if the target device is not the device we hoped to find.

+Use of this tool may lead to instability, crashes or critical failures of the target machine.

+## Introduction

 ASPEED BMCs have several implicit modes of operation:

 1. Development: BMC / host firmware bring-up